Interview with Ronald Davis

 AS: That couldn’t have been predicted at that time.

-RD: I mean, we knew for nine months, you know, once we’d made the bridge head [?]at, in Northern France there, once we’d started moving and the Russians were coming in, we knew that the end of the war was in sight but we had no idea it was necessarily coming as quick as it was.
-Because the last couple of weeks was, was just unbelievable, you couldn’t keep up with the news of the progress they were making.
-You have to remember all these concentration camps were found long before the war, the war ended.
-You know, the Russians and the British and the American troops came across these concentration camps when the war was still on [emphasis], it hadn’t ended then, but it was shortly after that the end came.
+RD: I mean, we knew for nine months, you know, once we had made the bridgehead at, in Northern France there, once we’d started moving and the Russians were coming in, we we knew that the end of the war was in sight but we had no idea it was necessarily going to be as quick as it was.
+Because the last couple of weeks was, was just unbelievable, you couldn’t keep up with with the news of the progress they were making.
+You have to remember that all these concentration camps were found long before the war, the war ended.
+You know, the Russians and the British and the American troops came across these concentration camps when when the war was still on [emphasis], war hadn’t ended then, but it was shortly after that the end came.
 We [pause] as far as I remember, I don’t think we young men got involved much in the politics of the time.

 AS: You just did as you were told.

 RD: Yeah, yeah.
-And I’m not sure my CO [emphasis] would have known much about the politics of the time, and my CO was a group captain, I don’t think he would know much about the politics at that level.
+And I’m not sure my CO [emphasis] would have known much about the politics of the time, and my CO was a group captain, I don’t think he would have known much about the politics at that level.

 AS: What about your reminiscences of Bomber Harris, and his legacy.
 What’s your opinion of that?